lizm696/6ms/README.md

 beavers.md, cubs.md etc - these contain the main content of your page (the first text that will appear).
 \_extras - the files in this folder appear as content in the boxes on each section's page.
 \_full-width-contents - these files hold the content for the shaded area above the boxes (currently showing programme info for each section).
+Front matter of section, name, img.
+Section is very important as this is what tells the browser to show that information on the relevant page.
+Name is the subtitle that will appear on that section and img is for for adding an image to that part of the page. \_extras MUST have an image for consistency in the design. \_full-width-contents images are optional.

 If no file exists, then no box/shaded area will appear.